jrnold/acw_battle_data/docs/source/resources/cwss_state_names.rst

 :path: cwss_state_names.csv
 :format: csv

-Descriptions of the unit type associated with the state abbreviations of units in :doc:`cwss_units` column `state`.
+Descriptions of the unit type associated with the state abbreviations of units in :doc:`cwss_battle_units` column `state`.

 This is a modified version of the CWSS database table `State_Name`.

 Sources: